sylvain-meunier/stageL3/Rapport/rapport.typ

 The reader can verify that this measure is invariant with respect to spectrum rotation by any $lambda in R^*_+$ (i.e., $m(S, Delta) = m((tilde(lambda alpha)_n)_(n in [|1, N|]), Delta)$), and does not depend on the normalisation interval (here $[1, 2[$, but actually $[lambda, 2 lambda[$ would work just as well, with a different expression of $d$ on $cal(C)$).
 Finally, $0 <= m(S, Delta) <= 1$, and $m(S, Delta) = 0 <=> |S| = 0$, $m(S, Delta) = 1$ iff $S$ only contains values within a $2Delta$ range.

-This measure allows to quantify the quality of this model, without considering tempo octaves, or equivalently to quantify the quality of the estimator. @ann2 presents the C++ implementation of this measure used to obtain the following figures.
+This measure allows to quantify the quality of this model, without considering tempo octaves, or equivalently to quantify the quality of the estimator.
+The C++ implementation of the measure used to obtain the following figures if available on #cite(<git>, form: "normal").

 résultats sur (n-)Asap selon les périodes, les compositeurs, etc..., éventuellement en annexe ?